trinodb/trino/docs/src/main/sphinx/connector/elasticsearch.rst

       - Description
       - Default
     * - ``elasticsearch.host``
-      - Hostname of the Elasticsearch node to connect to.
+      - The comma-separated list of host names for the Elasticsearch node to connect to.
 This property is required.
       -
     * - ``elasticsearch.port``
       - Port of the Elasticsearch node to connect to.